jnweiger/led-name-badge-ls32/README.md

 ### Manual link the HID API lib for some Linuxes

-For some distributions there is a discrepancy between the where pyhidapi searches for the lib and where the package hidapi places it.
-A simple solution is to link the libraray to the needed place, e.g.
+For some distributions there is a discrepancy in where pyhidapi searches for the lib and where the package hidapi places it.
+A simple solution is to link the library to the needed place, e.g.

     ln -s /usr/lib/libhidapi-hidraw.so.0 /usr/local/lib/